-The measurement of efficiency is measured in "R"s, the higher (well-distributed Rs) the better.
+The measurement of insulation efficiency is measured in "R"s, the higher (well-distributed Rs) the better.
 Increasing the R rating can make a dramatic difference to your comfort levels in the long run.
 New buildings are required to meet R-values in floor, walls and ceilings.
+Double glazing also contributes to achieving R-value requirements.
 The achieved R-values vary from floor to wall to ceiling and evenly distribute the efficiency of the insulation throughout the building.
 The same distribution should be considered when retro fitting insulation.